 Ideas for Edging Your Lawn

-Why edge the lawn?
+There are many reasons why edging is an important part of lawn care and maintenance.
 Often times, mowing, trimming, and gathering the grass clippings seem enough to get most lawns into neat condition.
 However, curating the edges of your lawn can give your home a more organized appearance and provide a decorative finish to the landscaping.

 Other reasons to edge your lawn: